Manichaeism: Syncretism and translation

-Manichaeism claimed to present the complete version of teachings that were corrupted and misinterpreted by the followers of Mani's predecessors Adam, Abraham, Noah, Zoroaster, the Buddha, and Jesus.
+Manichaeism claimed to present the purified and completed teachings of Adam, Abraham, Noah, Zoroaster, the Buddha, and Jesus that had become corrupted and misinterpreted.
 Accordingly, as it spread, it adapted deities from other religions into forms it could use for its scriptures.
 Its original Eastern Middle Aramaic texts already contained stories of Jesus.

-As the faith moved eastward and its scriptures were translated into Iranian languages, the names of the Manichaean deities were often transformed into the names of Zoroastrian yazatas.
+As the faith spread eastward and its scriptures were translated into Iranian languages, the names of the Manichaean deities were often transformed into those of Zoroastrian yazatas.
 Thus, Abbā ḏəRabbūṯā ("The Father of Greatness"), the highest Manichaean deity of Light, in Middle Persian texts might either be translated literally as pīd ī wuzurgīh or substituted with the name of the deity Zurwān.

 Similarly, the Manichaean primordial figure Nāšā Qaḏmāyā ("The Original Man") was rendered Ohrmazd Bay after the Zoroastrian god Ohrmazd.
 This process continued in Manichaeism's meeting with Chinese Buddhism, during which, for example, the original Aramaic קריא qaryā (the "call" from the World of Light to those seeking rescue from the World of Darkness) is identified in the Chinese-language scriptures with Guanyin (觀音 or Avalokiteśvara in Sanskrit, literally, "watching/perceiving sounds [of the world]", the bodhisattva of Compassion).

 Manichaeism influenced some early texts and traditions of proto-orthodox and other forms of early Christianity, as well as doing the same for branches of Zoroastrianism, Judaism, Buddhism, and Islam.

 Persecution and suppression

 Manichaeism was repressed by the Sasanian Empire.
 In 291, persecution arose in the Persian empire with the murder of the apostle Sisin by Bahram II and the slaughter of many Manichaeans.
-In 296, the Roman emperor Diocletian decreed all the Manichaean leaders to be burnt alive along with the Manichaean scriptures, and many Manichaeans in Europe and North Africa were killed.
+In 296, the Roman emperor Diocletian decreed that all the Manichaean leaders be burnt alive along with the Manichaean scriptures, and many Manichaeans in Europe and North Africa were killed.
 It was not until 372 with Valentinian I and Valens that Manichaeism was legislated against again.

 Theodosius I issued a death decree for all Manichaean monks in 382.
 The religion was vigorously attacked and persecuted by both the Christian Church and the Roman state, and the religion almost disappeared from western Europe in the fifth century and from the eastern portion of the empire in the sixth century.